Adamzek/i-Aswaq/README.md

 Item images are uploaded and stored securely using Firebase Storage.

 Each listing contains title, description, category, price, and seller contact.

+### 4. Firebase Authentication
+Ensures that only verified IIUM students can register and log in (e.g., using IIUM email).

+Protects user accounts and provides secure access control.

+### 5. Setup user profile
+Users can manage profile details such as name, contact, and profile picture

 ---
 # Requirement Analysis & Planning